 Before you can have an abortion, you need to know how far along you are in your pregnancy and if the baby is continuing to grow.
 You don’t need to pay for a pregnancy test or an ultrasound.
 Come to Pregnancy Resources for free lab-quality pregnancy testing and ultrasound before making a decision.
 Getting an ultrasound is the only way to estimate how far along you are, and if your pregnancy is viable.

 The abortion pill (RU486) is known as medication abortion.
-You only qualify for a medication abortion if your pregnancy has not progressed past nine or ten weeks.
+You only qualify for a medication abortion if your pregnancy is less than 11 weeks.
 The abortion pill method is actually two drugs administered with several pills.

 The first drug causes the lining of your uterus to thin so the embryo cannot stay implanted, thereby ending the pregnancy.
 The second drug causes your uterus to cramp to help your body expel the pregnancy.
 You can expect severe cramping, excessive bleeding that can last for weeks, and nausea.
 There are several health risks associated with medication abortion too.